 Maintenance and Operations

 The Maintenance and Operations division of Facilities Management manages and maintains all of Brock University's buildings and campus.
-Through our multi-discipline tradesmen, their supervisors and our grounds team, we provide:
+Through our multi-discipline tradesmen and their supervisors, we provide:

 One-Stop Shopping from our Customer Service Co-ordinator - Ext.
 3717